Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/properties/strip_proxy_timecode.rst

 Once you have chosen the Proxy/Timecode parameters, you need to select all strips for which you want proxies to be built.
 Then use :menuselection:`Strip --> Rebuild Proxy and Timecode indices`, or button in :doc:`Proxy Settings </sequencer/sequencer/properties/proxy_settings>`.
-Once all proxies are built, they will be ready to use
+Once all proxies are built, they will be ready to use.

-In order to use proxies, you have to select matching :ref:`Proxy Render Size <proxy-render-size>` in Sequencer preview side panel
+In order to use proxies, you have to select matching :ref:`Proxy Render Size <proxy-render-size>` in Sequencer preview Sidebar panel.

 Proxy Custom Directory
-   By default, all generated proxy images are storing to the <path of original footage>
-   /BL_proxy/<clip name> folder, but this location can be set by hand using this option.
+   By default, all generated proxy images are storing to the ``<path of original footage>/BL_proxy/<clip name>`` folder, but this location can be set by hand using this option.
 Proxy Custom File
    Allows you to use pre-existing proxies.
 Size